focus-editor/focus/LOG.md

         - Maybe display the number of unsaved buffers

 - Config files:
+    - When parsing project dirs, replace path separators with /
     - Hot-load user config file and apply the changes immediately (how do we handle the project dir changes?)
     - Have a command to edit global config or project config (it will open the corresponding file)
     - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)